-Climate change will lead to more frequent and intense storms, such as powerful hurricanes or flood-causing downpours.
-People with disabilities are especially vulnerable during storms: they have difficulty evacuating hard-hit areas, escaping damaged buildings, finding accessible shelters, and finding medical and personal support care during extreme weather events.
-Therefore, there should be comprehensive disaster readiness and response (DRR) that includes the needs of people with disabilities.
+Natural disasters: Climate change will lead to more frequent and intense natural disasters, such as hurricanes, flood-causing downpours, or wildfires.
+People with disabilities are especially vulnerable during natural disasters: they have difficulty evacuating hard-hit areas, escaping damaged buildings, finding accessible shelters, and finding medical and personal support care during emergencies.
+Therefore, there should be comprehensive disaster readiness and response (DRR) that includes the needs of PWDs.

-Hundreds of millions to well over 1 billion people may be displaced due to the consequences of climate change, such as abandoning flooding shorelines or areas without water, being displaced by a storm and never moving back, or even escaping from violent conflict sparked by climate-related effects.
-However, it may be difficult for people with disabilities to move; they may not be able to find accessible transportation or housing, they may not be able to keep or re-enroll in healthcare/social services, their personal support networks may become scattered, or they may simply be turned away at the border because of their disability.
-It is important to guarantee or provide accessible transportation and housing, help to maintain support networks and medical services, and ensure that migration law does not discriminate based on disability.
+Climate migration: Hundreds of millions to well over 1 billion people may be displaced due to the consequences of climate change in the coming decades.
+Some reasons for moving include abandoning flooding shorelines or drought-ridden areas, being displaced by a climate-related natural disaster and never moving back, or even escaping from violent conflict sparked by climate-related effects (i.e. wars over limited water resources).
+However, it may be difficult for PWDs to move: they may not be able to find accessible transportation or housing, they may not be able to keep healthcare/social services, their personal support networks may become scattered, or they may simply be turned away at borders because of their disability.
+It is important to guarantee accessible transportation and housing, maintain support networks and medical services, and ensure that migration law does not discriminate based on disability.

-These are huge issues that will take massive efforts to address.
-The lives of people with disabilities are at stake, so we must start those efforts now – and in the biggest way possible.
-That will require everything from research to rebuilding infrastructure and services to creating partnerships between organizations and countries to enforcing international law.
-Most importantly, it will take resources, focus, energy, and teamwork; it is important to start now.
+These climate-related issues and more will take massive efforts to address.
+Because so many lives are at stake, we must start those efforts now – and for the sake of people with disabilities, in the most comprehensive way possible.
+That will require everything from research, to rebuilding infrastructure and services, to creating partnerships between organizations and countries, to enforcing international law.
+But most importantly, it will take resources, focus, energy, and teamwork.
+And it is important to start now.

-This part of the WID website is broken up into several topics (see below).
-We are continually expanding our research and partnerships – so please check back regularly.
-The NED team at WID is always looking for new partners and collaborators as well, so please feel free to get in touch with Alex Ghenis at firstname.lastname@example.org.
+This section of the WID website is broken up into several topics, from an overview of climate change to the effects of specific climate-related issues.
+We are continually expanding our research and partnerships – so check back regularly.
+We are always looking for more partners and collaborators as well, so also please feel free to get in touch with Alex Ghenis, the NED project manager, at email@example.com.